pyrddlgym-project/pyRDDLGym/docs/jax.rst

    * - Setting
      - Description
    * - comparison
-     - Type subclassing ``core.logic.SigmoidComparison``, specifies how relational operations are relaxed
+     - Type of ``core.logic.SigmoidComparison``, how comparisons are relaxed
    * - comparison_kwargs
      - kwargs to pass to comparison object constructor
    * - complement
-     - Type subclassing ``core.logic.Complement``, specifies how logical complement is relaxed
+     - Type of ``core.logic.Complement``, how logical complement is relaxed
    * - complement_kwargs
      - kwargs to pass to complement object constructor
    * - logic
-     - Type subclassing ``core.logic.FuzzyLogic``, specifies how exact expressions are relaxed
+     - Type of ``core.logic.FuzzyLogic``, how non-diff. expressions are relaxed
    * - logic_kwargs
      - kwargs to pass to logic object constructor
    * - tnorm
-     - Type subclassing ``core.logic.TNorm``, specifies tnorm for relaxing boolean expressions
+     - Type of ``core.logic.TNorm``, how logical expressions are relaxed
    * - tnorm_kwargs
-     - kwargs to pass to tnorm object constructor
+     - kwargs to pass to tnorm object constructor (see next table for options)

+.. list-table:: ``tnorm_kwargs`` in ``[Model]``
+   :widths: 60 60
+   :header-rows: 1

+   * - Setting
+     - Description
+   * - debias
+     - Set of operations with exact calculation on the forward pass
+   * - eps
+     - Small parameter to control underflow
+   * - use64bit
+     - Whether to use 64 bit precision instead of the default 32
+   * - verbose
+     - Whether to print messages during compilation to the console
+   * - weight
+     - Parameter for sigmoid and softmax approximations

 .. list-table:: ``[Optimizer]``
    :widths: 60 60